 Exit 1: Client Error

-Fix: Add the required --permit-from and --permit-to flags.
+Missing required flags:--permit-from and --permit-to flags.

 Invalid date range:

-Fix: Ensure your --permit-from date is earlier than --permit-to.
+--permit-from date is earlier than --permit-to.
 Use YYYY-MM-DD format.

 Exit 2: Auth Error